Everyone makes mistakes. Especially in online business.

 - Product licensing and PLR

 So there you have it.
-Three huge mistakes to avoid online.
+Four huge mistakes to avoid online.
 Steer clear of these and you’ll have a real shot at making money online, whether you want a full-time pay check or just want to supplement the household budget.